Coelecanth/project2FlagIt/README.md

         $("#h-score-q").text(maxQuestions)
     }
     }
 ## Multi Region Game
-I was developing a new feature for the game where you could select a region in the world where flags were from these were idenitified by field in the JSON arraay called territory.
-There were 5 territories recorded which were Asia, Oceania, Americas, Europe and Africa.
+I was developing a new feature for the game where you could select a region in the world where flags were from these were idenitified by field in the JSON array called territory.
+There are 5 territories contained in flag-dict.js which are
+- Asia
+- Oceania
+- Americas
+- Europe
+- Africa

+ Code below would firstly take input from the button shown in the modal game options.
+The id from the button is the same as the value in territory eg "(id Oceania) == (territory  Oceania)", once this has been captured a negative match ("!= All") is made.
+Then the the function arrFilter is called passing the id to the function from here new array is loaded and shuffled to produce the chosen scope
+ The initNewgame function is called to start the game.

     //captures input from modal - change game type is eg flags by region modChgFg()
     function modChgFg() {
        $('.f-class').on("click", function () {